-The full preferential amount is first paid to the holders of the series of preferred shares that was most recently issued then to the holders of the next level of preference in order (Series C preferred shares, Series B preferred shares, Series A preferred shares, and Series Pre-A preferred shares (ranked pari passu), which are listed in order of highest liquidation preference to lowest).
+The full preferential amount is first paid to the holders of the series of preferred shares that was most recently issued then to the holders of the next level of preference in order (Series B preferred shares, Series A preferred shares, and Series Pre-A preferred shares (ranked pari passu), which are listed in order of highest liquidation preference to lowest).

-If there are any assets or funds remaining after the aggregate Series Pre-A Preference Amount, Series A Preference Amount, Series B Preference Amount and Series C Preference Amount have been distributed or paid in full to the applicable holders of the preferred shares, the remaining assets and funds of the Company available for distribution shall be distributed ratably among all shareholders (including the preferred shareholders) according to the relative number of ordinary shares of the Company held by such shareholder (on an as-converted basis).
+If there are any assets or funds remaining after the aggregate Series Pre-A Preference Amount, Series A Preference Amount, and Series B Preference Amount have been distributed or paid in full to the applicable holders of the preferred shares, the remaining assets and funds of the Company available for distribution shall be distributed ratably among all shareholders (including the preferred shareholders) according to the relative number of ordinary shares of the Company held by such shareholder (on an as-converted basis).